mediaelement/mediaelement/docs/installation.md

 <a id="default-setup"></a>
 ### Default setup
-If your users have JavaScript and/or Flash, the easiest route for all browsers and mobile devices is to use a single file.
+If your users have JavaScript the easiest route for all browsers and mobile devices is to use a single file.

 ```html
 <video src="myvideo.mp4" width="320" height="240" type="video/mp4"></video>